dt2014/COMP90024_Team10/NYHarvester/README.md

 ##To run the system
 - Change the 'config.json' file with parameters desired
 - Maven Install
-- Launch via command: $ vertx runzip NYHarvester-0.1-mod.zip -conf 'config.json'
+- Launch via command: $ vertx runzip NYHarvester-0.2-mod.zip -conf 'config.json'

 ##Parameters of Application Configuration
+1. "appConfig": Configuration for the application starter
+#"logVerticleInstances": Number of instances of LogVerticle to be deployed
-1. "appConfig": Configuration for the application starter "logVerticleInstances": Number of instances of LogVerticle to be deployed "dbVerticleInstances": Number of instances of DBVerticleInstances to be deployed "queryVerticleInstances": Number of instances of ParseVerticleInstances to be deployed
+#"dbVerticleInstances": Number of instances of DBVerticleInstances to be deployed
+#"removeDuplicateVerticleInstances": Number of instances of RemoveDuplicateVerticle to be deployed
+#"queryVerticleInstances": Number of instances of ParseVerticleInstances to be deployed

 2. "logConfig": Configuration for the log verticle, currently empty

+3. "dbConfig": Configuration for the database verticle
+#"distributed_dbs": a json array for a list of distributed databases that store the harvested tweets, "dbHost", "dbPort" and "dbName" are the CouchDB host, port and database-name for these distributed databases

-3. "dbConfig": Configuration for the database verticle "dbHost": The CouchDB host for saving the harvested tweets "dbPort": The CouchDB post for saving the harvested tweets "dbName": The CouchDB name for saving the harvested tweets dbConflictCount" : The number of conflicts, i.e. repeated tweets, accumulated by inserting data in CouchDB
+4. "removeDuplicateConfig": Configuration for the Remove-Duplicate verticle
+#"dbHost": The CouchDB host for saving the harvested tweets
+#"dbPort": The CouchDB post for saving the harvested tweets
+#"dbName": The CouchDB name for saving the harvested tweets
+#"dbConflictCount" : The number of conflicts, i.e. repeated tweets, accumulated by inserting data in CouchDB

-4. "queryConfig": Configuration for the query verticle "twHost": Twitter resource host
+5. "queryConfig": Configuration for the query verticle "twHost": Twitter resource host
 		"twPort": Twitter resource post
 		"urlPath": URL path